-Additionally, a number of targets refer to key business activities which help to promote a culture of respect for people and communities such as: extending the reach of our financial literacy programs; providing pathways to employment for under-represented and disadvantaged communities; improving employee engagement and customer satisfaction; and making a significant and lasting contribution to the community through educational training, emergency relief, volunteering and staff giving.
+Additionally, ANZ has a number of targets that refer to key business activities which help to promote a culture of respect for people and communities such as: extending the reach of our financial literacy programs; providing pathways to employment for under-represented and disadvantaged communities; improving employee engagement and customer satisfaction; and making a significant and lasting contribution to the community through educational training, emergency relief, volunteering and staff giving.

-Progress against all of our CR targets is monitored by the Corporate Responsibility Committee (chaired by ANZ's CEO) and progress is communicated through our CR e-bulletin, and interim and full-year CR reports.
+Progress against all of our CR targets is monitored by the Corporate Responsibility Committee - which in 2012 incorporated gender and diversity to become the Corporate Responsibility and Diversity Committee (chaired by ANZ's CEO).
+Our progress is communicated through our monthly CR e-bulletin, as well as interim and full-year CR reports.
 All statements of progress against our CR targets are assessed as part of our audit program and independent assurance program.